cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 similarly more smooth at depth.
 Some of the estimated slip variability is likely partially due to the more limited detectability of displacements at depth versus near the surface.
-However, the negative spatial correlations of slip versis stress (especially $\sigma^M_N$) (Figures
+However, the negative spatial correlations of slip versis stress (especially $\sigma^M_n$) (Figures
 \ref{fig:fault_stress_3d}, \ref{fig:feng_slip_sig_n_scatter}) suggest this is a
 real signal: variations in $M$ influence rupture processes, leading to less slip where topographic stresses are less favorable on the fault.

 ## Tectonic stresses, $\mu$, $\phi$

-### Direction and magnitude of tectonic stresses
+### Direction and magnitude of tectonic stresses The maximum tectonic
-The maximum tectonic stress $\sigma^T_1$ is consistently oriented roughly E-W in our results.
-This orientation is oblique to the Longmen Shan, which produces oblique (right-lateral and reverse sense) shear on the Beichuan fault.
-$\sigma^T_2$ is ~N-S oriented, and is only slightly larger than lithostatic pressure.
+stress $T_{\mathrm{max}}$ is consistently oriented roughly E-W in our results.
+This orientation is oblique to the Longmen Shan, which produces oblique (right-lateral and reverse sense) shear on the Beichuan fault.  $T_{\mathrm{min}}$ is ~N-S oriented, and is only slightly larger than lithostatic pressure.
 This stress configuration is compatible with the observed kinematics of the Wenchuan faults, and in close agreement pre-earthquake stress measurements near the rupture zone (Figure \ref{fig:lms_stress_map}), mostly from borehole breakout data from 2-5 km depth [@heidbach2009], which is the zone of maximum slip in the coseismic slip models.
 It is somewhat discrepant with stress orientations estimated at ~800 m depth adjacent to the Beichuan fault in the WFSD-1 borehole of the Wenchuan Earthquake Fault Scientific Drilling Project several years after the 2008 earthquake [@cui2014], which show $\sigma_{Hmax}$ to be more orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake. *check on this!
 At this depth, the results may not be that different!
 Look at magnitudes as well!*

 ![Topographic and tectonic horizontal stresses (taken from the most likely estimates of $p(T|D)$ in the Wenchuan rupture region (black and red crosses)